 AC compressors are perhaps the most important part of an AC system.
 However, issues with a system’s AC compressor can often go undiagnosed or misdiagnosed, which leaves it unresolved.

-There are four kinds of compressors used in air conditioning units.
-Rotary, common for window AC units and a few central AC units.
-Reciprocating, most common for use in split air conditioners that are lower efficiency.
-Scroll, in high efficiently is the most common.
+Air conditioning units can use four different types of compressors.
+Rotary compressors are common for window AC units and occassionally central AC units.
+Reciprocating compressors are most common for use in split air conditioners that are lower efficiency.
+Scroll compressors are the most common.
 Variable speed, also known as inverter drives are used in high efficiency that are way up on the line.
 These all range in durability and price.

-There are diagnostic tests a technician uses to check if you will need an AC compressor replacement.
-They will first see if there is an electrical issue with the compressor.
-A multimeter is used for measuring resistance, after making sure the terminals or wires have no damage.
-If the technician gets a reading that is high when the AC unit is cool, your compressor is bad.
-If readings from each of the terminals are low, your AC compressor needs replacement.
+AC technicians will conduct a diagnostic test to determine whether or not you’ll need an AC compressor replacement.
+They’ll need to check the terminals and wires to make sure that there’s no electrical damage.
+If the technician gets a reading that is high when the AC unit is cool, the compressor is in bad shape.
+If readings from each of the terminals are low, the AC compressor needs replacement.

 - A bad run capacitor.
-This component jump starts the motor each time it starts.
-Cost for AC capacitor replacement ranges.
+This part jump-starts the motor each time it starts.
+The cost of replacement depends on the situation

 - Motor in the condenser is burnt out.
-This can make the motor move slow, or not at all.
-If having AC condenser replacement, be sure specifications for the new motor is the same as the original.
+This might slow down or stop the motor altogether.
+It’s extremely important to make sure that the replacement is the same model as the original.
 If not, your utility bills will be more costly and the AC systems life span will be shorter.